-There is not an assessment required for HHA services; however, these services must be ordered by a physician.
+No assessment is required for HHA services; however, these services must be ordered by a physician.

-• Assisting with personal cares such as bathing, dressing, grooming, feeding, toileting, routine catheter and colostomy care, ambulating, transfers or positioning
+• Help with personal cares such as bathing, dressing, grooming, feeding, toileting, routine catheter and colostomy care, ambulating, transfers or positioning

 • Simple dressing changes that do not require the skills of a licensed nurse

-• Assisting with medications that are ordinarily self-administered and do not require the skill of a licensed nurse for safe and effective provision
+• Help with medications that are ordinarily self-administered and do not require the skill of a licensed nurse for safe and effective provision

-• Assisting with activities that are directly supportive of skilled therapy services but do not require the skill of a therapist to be safely and effectively performed, such as routine maintenance exercises
+• Help with activities that are directly supportive of skilled therapy services but do not require the skill of a therapist to be safely and effectively performed, such as routine maintenance exercises

 • Routine care of prosthetic and orthotic devices